What are the Benefits of Oral Appliance Therapy as a CPAP Alternative?

 At eos dental sleep, we specialize in oral appliance therapy for the treatment of snoring and sleep apnea without the use of the CPAP mask.
 We have treated many patients who have unsuccessfully tried CPAP, finding it too cumbersome and uncomfortable to use.

 After a thorough examination, our specialist will determine if an oral appliance will help alleviate your sleep apnea and snoring and then he will select the type of appliance that will best suit your specific needs.
-Schedule a consultation at our Center City, Philadelphia office today to learn more about oral appliance therapy as a CPAP alternative.
+Schedule an appointment at our Center City, Philadelphia office today to learn more about oral appliance therapy as a CPAP alternative.
 You can also get started by filling out the appointment request form right on this page.